-Bieber sets K record, fans 13 as Indians 6-3 beat Reds 6-3
+Bieber sets K record, fans 13 as Indians beat Reds 6-3

 Wade Miley (2-1) took the loss for the Reds, lasting five innings and striking out five.

 Joey Votto had three hits, including a two-run double in the Reds fifth.
-Tyler Naquin homered off Bieber in the eighth.
+Votto was 7 for 11 in the weekend series, hitting a homer on Friday night and starting a triple play in the Reds’ come-from-behind win on Saturday.
+He raised his batting average to .267.

 TRAINER’S ROOM